Language disorder - children

 Speech and language therapy is the best approach to treating this type of language disorder.

-Psychological therapy (psychotherapy, counseling, or cognitive behavioral therapy) is also recommended because of the possibility of related emotional or behavioral problems.
+Counseling, such as talk therapy, is also recommended because of the possibility of related emotional or behavioral problems.

-The outcome varies based on the cause.
+The outcome varies, based on the cause.
 Brain injury or other structural problems generally have a poor outcome, in which the child will have long-term problems with language.
 Other, more reversible causes can be treated effectively.

 Many children who have language problems during the preschool years will also have some language problems or learning difficulty later in childhood.
 They may also have reading disorders.